Nagas Sarpa Parampara: Origin & Symbolism of Hindu Nagas

 the supernatural snake’s hybrid nature, the rituals conducted by and for supernatural snakes, the first reference to a supernatural snake as a nāga, their ability to tame their non supernatural brethren, their divine nature, their ability to help humans against enemies, and their expanded powers over the natural world.

+In the Śatapathabrāhmaṇa, for instance, poison is declared to be the primary factor in elevating the snake to the status of a divine being.
 Beyond their poisonous prowess, the late-vedic snakes are depicted as capable of amazing feats such as stopping the world from spinning on its axis and protecting the four corners of the earth.

 And the sarpanāma (snake-naming) mantras proclaim the fact that these worlds are ruled by snakes.
 In hymn 12.3 of the Atharvaveda, the redactors again enhanced the snake’s supernatural powers over the entire earth as they portrayed snakes as guardians of the 4 quarters:

-1. the eastern quarter has Asita as protector
+1. Eastern quarter has Asita as protector

-2. the southern quarter has Tiraścirāji as protector
+2. Southern quarter has Tiraścirāji as protector

-3. the western quarter has Pṛdāku
+3. Western quarter has Pṛdāku

-4. the northern quarter has Svaja
+4. Northern quarter has Svaja

 Each of these names describes their reptilian characteristics: